FuelLabs/fuels-ts/README.md

 ## Documentation

-Find more about packages in our [Documentation](https://fuellabs.github.io/fuels-ts).
+Find more information about packages in our [Documentation](https://fuellabs.github.io/fuels-ts).

 ## The Fuel Ecosystem